hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

 * Clustering Evaluation Methods
   * NMI (Normalized Mutual Information)
   ![NMI](https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Outliers_and_Clustering/NMI.png)
-    * It measures the similarity between clusters by calculating the largest number of common objects a cluster Ci has with all the other mutual clusters Mi
+    * It measures the purity of Ci by calculating the largest number of common objects that cluster Ci has with all the other mutual clusters Mi.
+Higher NMI, the higher purity of Ci is.
   * We have NMI to measure between cluster similarity, we should also measure the within ckuster purity to guarantee the ckustering quality

 *********************************************************************************